Curriculum at Steam Mills

 Education must develop every child’s personality, talents and abilities to the full.
 It must encourage the child’s respect for human rights, as well as respect for their parents, their own and other cultures and environments.

-At Steam Mills Primary we are in the process of refining our curriculum which is broad, balanced and academically rigorous.
+At Steam Mills Primary we have developed a curriculum which is broad, balanced and academically rigorous.

 We want our children to leave our school able to make a positive contribution to their communities and to understand the world and their place within it.
-Our curriculum is based on the National Curriculum designed to expose the children to the world outside of their immediate experiences. with knowledge and skills as its core and a focus on developing the vocabulary of every child.
+Our curriculum is based on the National Curriculum designed to expose the children to the world outside of their immediate experiences. with knowledge and skills as its core and a focus on developing the vocabulary of every child and this links to our Key Drivers – Aspiration, Communication and Knowledge of the World.

 We are refining our curriculum based on research about the memory and how it works so that not only do children learn 'the best that has been thought and said' but are taught in a way that ensures children remember their learning and take it with them as they move on.
 We make use of knowledge organisers (which are sent home regularly) to ensure children know exactly which information is expected to be learned during a particular theme.
 We place particular emphasis on children knowing by heart and building rich webs of knowledge as they progress through the curriculum and parents can support this by quizzing the children on the contents of the knowledge organisers sent home (Y1-6).